celsol-fuentes/celsol-fuentes/README.md

 🔭  This space will be a lab to learn and share.
 🤔  Your feedback is welcome!
 📫  Find me on [![LinkedIn][1.2]][1]
-⚡  FUN FACT: After almost drowning, I overcame my fear of water by joining an artistic swimming club.
+⚡  FUN FACT: I overcame my fear of water by joining an artistic swimming club.

 - Je m'appelle Celia